pkivolowitz/asm_book/section_2/bitfields/README.md

         ret                                                             // 10
 ```

+`Lines 1 and 2` in the assembly language performs `line 1` of the C code.

+`Line 4` shifts `value` up to where `c` starts. `Line 5` similarly shifts
+the mask up to where `c` starts.
+Its bits are negated on `line 6`. `Line 7`
+squashes the upper five bits to zero followed by the `orr`ing on `line 8`.

+A more sophisticated version of the assembly language, leveraging some
+fancy bit insertion / copying instructions, is far shorter.

 ```asm
 SetC:   ldrb    w2, [x0]        // put *byte into w2                    // 1
         ubfiz   w1, w1, 3, 5    // zero new w1, copy bits 0..4 to 3..7  // 2